Bicycle Network: Directory

 Draft Bike Strategy due

 Feb 03 Council's draft bicycle strategy should be ready shortly.
 It will focus on the Federation Trail, Werribee township and shared paths.
-Bicycle Network Victoria is working with council to ensure high priority projects are dealt with including connections to the Federation Trail and cycling routes through and into Werribee.
+Bicycle Network is working with council to ensure high priority projects are dealt with including connections to the Federation Trail and cycling routes through and into Werribee.

 Top priorities included Duncan's Rd, the Princes Hwy and connecting the Werribee River Trail into town.